 What Is Bonus Pay and Why Might an Employer Pay It to Employees?

 Bonus pay is compensation that is over and above the amount of pay specified as a base salary or hourly rate of pay.
-The base amount of compensation is specified in the employee offer letter, in the employee personnel file, or in a contract.
+The base amount of compensation is specified in the employee offer letter, in the employee personnel file, or a contract.
 In some positions such as working for the government, the bonus pay opportunities may be spelled out by a union contract.

-Employers have the opportunity to distribute bonus pay randomly as the company can afford to pay employees a bonus or the amount of the bonus pay can be specified by a contract.
+Employers have the opportunity to distribute bonus pay randomly as the company can afford to pay employees a contract can specify a bonus or the amount of the bonus pay.

 Companies pay bonuses to employees to thank and congratulate them on meeting and achieving specific goals, meeting these goals resulted in positive happenings for the organization, its employees, and its customers.